zhenging/math265b/notes/09_sequences_and_infinite_series/0901_an_overview.md

 c. $M_{n+1} = 0.5M_n$
 d.
 The limit is 0.

 81\. **Drug elimination** Jack took a 200-mg dose of a strong painkiller at midnight.
 Every hour, 5% of the drug is washed out of his bloodstream.
-Let $d_n$ be the amount of drug in Jack’s blood n hours after the drug was taken, where $d_0 = 200 mg$.
+Let $d_n$ be the amount of drug in Jack's blood n hours after the drug was taken, where $d_0 = 200 mg$.
 >Solution
 a. $d_1 = 190, d_2 = 180.5, d_3 = 171.475, d_4 = 162.90125, d_5 = 154.75619$.
 b. $d_n = 200\cdot(0.95)^n$